pitomba/spriter/README.md

 A more detailed explanation.
-The source distribution includes demo applications that are not present when Pitomba is installed via pip or easy_install, so you may wish to download the source tarball.
+The source distribution includes demo applications that are not present when Spriter is installed via pip or easy_install, so you may wish to download the source tarball.